shahansyah/Sass-Documentation/README.md

 6. Functions & Control Directives (Functions, Conditions, Loops) Sass supports programming logic such as creating custom functions, conditional statements (@if, @else), and loops (@for, @each).

+📌 NOTE:
+@use vs @import in Sass

+❌ Do not use @import (Deprecated): It makes all variables global (prone to overlap/conflicts) and leads to CSS code duplication.

+✅ Use @use (Modern Standard):
+ Built-in namespace: Prevents variable name conflicts (colors.$primary).
+ Imported only once: Saves file size; no duplicated CSS.
+Supports Private Variables: Use the underscore prefix $_name so variables cannot be accessed from outside the file.

 📚 Licenses & Contributions
 This project is open to everyone.
 Feel free to fork it, submit a pull request, or provide feedback via the issues tab.